Make your own DIY Valentine’s wreath using your favourite patterned papers! We’re here to show you how.

 - Baker's twine

-Distress the edges of each heart with gold ink.
-Starting at the top, attach the hearts around the cardboard ring, overlapping each of the hearts so that no cardboard is showing.
+To add a bit of texture to your hearts, dab the edges of each heart with gold ink to create a “distressed” effect.
+Starting at the top, attach the hearts around the cardboard ring using double-sided tape – overlapping each of the hearts so that no cardboard is showing.

-Trim some patterned paper to 75 x 85mm and score all four sides at 20mm.
+Trim some patterned paper into a rectangle that measures 75 x 85mm and score all four sides at 20mm.
 Cut a tab at each corner, fold up and stick the tabs inside to create a gift box.
 Repeat to make 14 box bases.

 Trim some patterned paper to 45 x 120mm and score the long side at 35mm, 55mm, 9mm and 11mm.
 Add glue to the end flap to form a sleeve.
 Repeat to make 14 sleeves for the gift boxes.

-Fussy cut various motifs from the patterned papers, or use pre-cut ephemera.
+Fussy cut various motifs from the patterned papers, or you could use stickers or gems for this.
 Attach an element to the top of each of the box sleeves with foam pads to differentiate the boxes.

 Slide the boxes into their corresponding sleeves and arrange them around the heart wreath.
 Secure the reverse of the sleeve onto the wreath, so the box can still be pushed in and out.

-Attach number stickers ranging from 1 to 14 onto small paper tags, cut from patterned papers.
-Tuck the tags under the box embellishments and secure in place, to finish.
+As an optional step, you can turn your wreath into a numbered gift or valentines count down wreath.
+To do this, attach some number stickers ranging from 1 to 14 onto small paper tag shapes, cut from patterned papers (you can also use a pen to add this lettering if you have neat handwriting).
+Tuck the tags under the box embellishments and secure in place with double-sided tape, to finish.
 If you don’t have any number stickers, write your own using a fine liner pen!